Azure/data-api-builder/docs/getting-started/getting-started-azure-cosmos-db.md

 /graphql
 ```

-Use a GraphQL-capable REST client like Postman or Insomnia to query the database using full GraphQL introspection capabilities, to get intellisense and validation.
+Use a GraphQL-capable REST client like Postman or Insomnia to query the database using full GraphQL introspection capabilities and to get IntelliSense and validation.
 For example:

 ```graphql
 {